keith-cullen/FreeCoAP/README.md

 -------------------------

 By default:

 The client and server test applications run on the same system.

 The server test application listens on UDP port 12436.

 $ cd coap/test_server

 $ make

 $ ./server

+(in a different termninal)

 $ cd coap/test_client